-The year 2022 witnessed a more than 50 per cent increase in conflict-related civilian deaths (target 16.1).
-In 2021 intentional homicides reached the highest level observed in the past two decades, with approximately 458,000 intentional homicides6.
-Violence-related cases have a crucial gender dimension, with globally nearly 89,000 women and girls killed intentionally in 20227 and are affecting progress on SDG 5 on the promotion of gender equality.
+At the end of 2022, 108.4 million people were forcibly displaced globally6.
+This was an increase of 19 million compared to the previous year and two and a half times the number a decade ago.
+The year 2022 witnessed a more than 50 per cent increase in conflict-related civilian deaths.
+In 2021 intentional homicides reached the highest level observed in the past two decades, with approximately 458,000 intentional homicides7.
+Violence-related cases have a crucial gender dimension, with globally nearly 89,000 women and girls killed intentionally in 20228 and are affecting progress on SDG 5 on the promotion of gender equality.
 Additionally, the year 2022 witnessed a steep rise in the number of killings targeting journalists and human rights activists.
-The spike in killings in 2022 marks a dramatic reversal of the positive trend seen in recent years8.
+The spike in killings in 2022 marks a dramatic reversal of the positive trend seen in recent years9.

 The available data on violence against children (target 16.2.) is deeply alarming.
 By the end of 2022, 43.3 million children, including 17.5 million child refugees and asylum seekers, were displaced due to conflict and violence, exposing them to heightened violence and crime.
 In 2022, children continue to be disproportionately affected by armed conflict, with 27,800 violations reported, including 7,622 instances of child recruitment by armed forces or armed groups.
-Globally, 30 per 100,000 children are in detention, and child labour has risen to 160 million worldwide.
+In Globally, 30 per 100,000 children are in detention, and child labour has risen to 160 million worldwide.
 Furthermore, online risks and crimes facilitated by technology amount to 15 per cent of children reporting cyberbullying victimization, and electronic service providers identified 32 million reports of child sexual exploitation images in 2021.
 Moreover, 200 million girls and women alive today in 31 countries have undergone female genital mutilation, and 12 million girls are married annually.
 However, data collection and analysis related to boys continue to be very low, hindering the understanding of this phenomenon.
 In most countries, more than two in every three children are subjected to violent discipline by caregivers.

 While there was a decrease in the overall number of victims of trafficking in persons from 2019 to 2022, it is challenging to assess the overall size of the challenge due to the fact that many victims remain undetected.
-The percentage of child victims detected increased from 28 per cent in 2014 to 35 per cent in 2021 (SDG Indicator 16.2.2)14.
-Child victims continue to constitute the majority of victims of trafficking detected in Sub-Saharan Africa, Central America and the Caribbean, and some parts of Asia.
+The percentage of child victims detected increased from 28 per cent in 2014 to